koaset/KoPlayer/README.txt

 # KoPlayer by Karl-Oskar Smed @koaset

-A simple mp3 player with Windows Forms GUI
-Executable can be found in bin folder
+A simple music player with Windows Forms GUI Executable can be found in bin folder

 Features: